gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

 ---

 ### getSEOConfiguration
-Get the SEO of an application
+Retrieves SEO settings of an applicaiton